bitsandsalsa/lxd_gui_container/README.md

 # Installation

-This project has been tested on a host with Ubuntu Bionic 18.04 and container with Ubuntu Xenial 16.04.
+This project has been tested on a host with Ubuntu Bionic 18.04 and containers with Ubuntu Xenial 16.04 and Ubuntu Bionic 18.04.

 * [xpra](https://www.xpra.org/) (version in Ubuntu repo is probably old so follow installation instructions on project website)
 * zfsutils-linux (optional, but helps with disk space usage of lxd containers)